Partition Anti-Memorial Project

 Partition Museum in Amritsar, New Delhi, and Kolkatta

-The Partition Museum in Amritsar is the first actual memorial in India to the Partition.
+The Partition Museum in Amritsar is the first physical memorial in India to the Partition.
 Another museum has been opened in Kolkatta by descendants of the families that experienced the Bengal Partition.
 The Kolkatta Partition Museum serves as a center for resources about the Partition of Bengal and the creation of Bangladesh in 1971.
-My father's family is from Bengal which became East Pakistan in 1947 and Bangladesh in 1971.